ItsSilvie/blog.silvie.org/_posts/2022-07-07-convention-demo-deck-samples.markdown

 On 26th May 2022, a couple of days before Grand Archive made an appearance at Collect-a-Con in Dallas, [Kickstarter update #22](https://www.kickstarter.com/projects/weebs/grand-archive-tcg/posts/3487747) announced that anyone attending the convention could visit the Grand Archive booth to play a gameplay demo against one of the developers.
 Regardless of whether or not you beat the developer, you'd get to keep your demo deck

-These demo decks were intended to be identical to the LGS Demo Decks the developers had announced on 11th March 2022 in [Kickstarter update #18](https://www.kickstarter.com/projects/weebs/grand-archive-tcg/posts/3450881), however also noted in the 26th May update was that there had been issues with the cutting of the cards due to the thick card stock used.
+These demo decks were intended to be identical to the LGS Demo Decks the developers had announced on 11th March 2022 in [Kickstarter update #18](https://www.kickstarter.com/projects/weebs/grand-archive-tcg/posts/3450881), however also noted in the 26th May update were issues with the cutting of the cards due to the thick card stock used.

 The team decided that all future cards were to be printed on thinner card stock.
 As such these thick card stock convention demo decks were labelled as not legal for play and were unintentionally given sample card status.

+When the finalised [LGS Demo 2022](/DEMO22_(set)) decks did release 6 months later in December 2022, some [changes](#differences) had been made.

 ### Kickstarter update excerpt